GeminiDRSoftware/DRAGONS/doc/DRAGONS/testing.rst

      - Enable tests that require any input data.
    * - --force-cache
      - Allows downloading input data from the archive and caching them into a temporary folder.
-   * - --force-preprocess-data
-     - Allows tests to create pre-processed data and store them into a temporary folder.
    * - --interactive
      - Runs tests that have some interactive component.